 In January 2022, we welcomed the announcement of $126.48 million in funding under the State led Off-farm Efficiency Program, to finalise our automation works.

 The project will upgrade 1,500 metered outlets, automate 360 regulators, refurbish 20 kilometres of open earth channels and construct a new 5,000 ML surge reservoir that together will generate 6.3 GL per year of water savings for the environment and 1.1 GL for water users and the community.

 This project will complete the modernisation of the MIA and provide the region with a modern, reliable and efficient water supply.
 This funding is a key enabler to improving farm productivity and crop yields that support the continued growth and prosperity of the Murrumbidgee Irrigation Area.

 It is a win for everyone, with flow on economic benefits throughout the community, while also delivering significant water savings for the environment.
 We need to be ready to support our customers though seasons of vastly changing water availability, and these automation works are key to ensuring that we can meet these challenges whilst ensuring our system runs efficiently.

-The Automation Finalisation program of works will be delivered by June 2024.
+The project commenced at the end of the 2021/22 irrigation season and will be delivered by June 2024.